 This harms everyone in the marketing industry and left unchecked will make life a lot harder for all of us.

-As well as this, context can play a significant role in people’s perceptions of advertising content.
+Moreover, context can play a significant role in people’s perceptions of advertising content.